joeylamcy/Python_tutorial/pre_lab_installation_guide_Windows.md

   <img src="./images/Anaconda_install_success_Windows.png" height="400px"/>
 </p>

+#### Remember you have saved a path?
+Now we need to tell Windows where to find conda.
+Windows 10 and Windows 8
+1. In Search, search for and then select: System (Control Panel)
+1. Click the Advanced system settings link.
+1. Click Environment Variables.
+1. In the section System Variables, find the PATH environment variable and select it.
+Click Edit.
+1. Paste your saved path.

+Windows 7
+1. From the desktop, right click the Computer icon.
+1. Choose Properties from the context menu.
+1. Click the Advanced system settings link.
+1. Click Environment Variables.
+1. In the section System Variables, find the PATH environment variable and select it.
+Click Edit.
+1. Paste your saved path.

-#### Now use the conda command prompt to verify installation and find the path of the required stuffs.
+#### Now use the conda command prompt to verify installation and check the path of the required stuffs.
 <p align="center">
   <img src="./images/Start_menu_Windows.png" height="400px"/>
 </p>